Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations

-Single-cell stochastic gene expression, with gene state switching, transcription, translation, and negative feedback, can exhibit oscillatory kinetics that is statistically characterized in terms of a non-monotonic power spectrum.
-Using a solvable model, we illustrate the oscillation as a stochastic circulation along a hysteresis loop.
-A triphasic bifurcation upon the increasing strength of negative feedback is observed, which reveals how random bursts evolve into stochastic oscillations.
-Translational bursting is found to enhance the efficiency and the regime of stochastic oscillations.
-Time-lapse data of the p53 protein from MCF7 single cells validate our theory; the general conclusions are further supported by numerical computations for more realistic models.
-These results provide a resolution to R. Thomas' two conjectures for the single-cell stochastic gene expression kinetics.
+{\abstract Stochastic oscillations in individual cells are usually characterized by a non-monotonic power spectrum with an oscillatory autocorrelation function.
+Here we develop an analytical approach of stochastic oscillations in a minimal hybrid model of stochastic gene expression including promoter state switching, protein synthesis and degradation, as well as a genetic feedback loop.
+The oscillations observed in our model are noise-induced since the deterministic theory predicts stable fixed points.
+The autocorrelated function, power spectrum, and steady-state distribution of protein concentration fluctuations are computed in closed form without making any approximations.
+Using the exactly solvable model, we illustrate sustained oscillations as a circular motion along a stochastic hysteresis loop induced by gene state switching.
+A triphasic stochastic bifurcation upon the increasing strength of negative feedback is observed, which reveals how stochastic bursts evolve into stochastic oscillations.
+In our model, oscillations tend to occur when the protein is relatively stable and when gene switching is relatively slow.
+Translational bursting is found to enhance the robustness and broaden the region of stochastic oscillations.
+These results provide deeper insights into R. Thomas' two conjectures for single-cell gene expression kinetics.}